How do we reduce emissions AND benefit the farm business?

 There's no ‘one size fits all’, but a range of measures that could be adapted and tweaked to suit your business.

 How can cutting greenhouse gases benefit the business?

 Improved efficiency in production means more milk from fewer and more targeted inputs.
-This will lead to fewer emissions when looked at on a per kg of milk output basis, leading to a lower carbon footprint and a better return for the farm business.
+This will lead to less emissions when looked at on a per kg of milk output basis, leading to a lower carbon footprint and better return for the farm business.